tuturto/pyherc/doc/api/source/module_descriptions.rst

 Building blocks
 ***************

-On a high level, pyherc codebase is divided as detailed below:
+On a high level, pyherc and herculeum codebases are divided as detailed below:

 .. graphviz::